jlperona-teaching/ecs390-spring19/seminars/week10.md

 # Week 10

+This week concludes the course.
+You'll have one last chance to ask any questions that you have on topics that we've covered in the course.
+I'll point out some other educational resources that may be helpful in your role as a TA.
+Finally, we'll wrap things up and I'll ask for your feedback.

+## Bringing It All Back

+*Final thoughts and questions.*

 Under construction.

+## Other Educational Resources

+*Other resources to help you continue to improve your teaching.*

+Under construction.

 ## Wrap Up

+*Wrapping everything up.*

 Under construction.

 ## Assignment for This Week

-*Wrapping everything up.*
+*One last thing before you go.*

 ### Feedback

 There are two sets of feedback to fill out to finish off the class.
 Only one of them is going to be graded, though.
-In addition, if you haven't done the observation yet, that also needs to be finished this week.
+In addition, if you haven't done your track assignment yet, that needs to be finished this week.
+There's one last CEE workshop tomorrow; check [CEE's graduate student workshop flyer](https://ucdavis.app.box.com/s/ijoz1t6a03noas1c5g3kkzducs5uagpt) for more information.

 *Note that the homework for this week is due on Thursday at 23:59.*
 It's due before the start of finals so I can finalize the grades as quickly as possible.